 5 METHODS FOR MAṆIKKAṬAI NŪL (WRIST CIRCUMMETRIC SIGN)

-5.1 Method – 1
+Method 1

 The patient is asked to sit comfortably in the chair provided, by keeping the hand fingers intact and straight.
-(See Fig. 1)
+(See Fig. 1);

 The patient should hold the wrist anterior surface up and place it on the examination table for easy measuring by the investigators.
-(See Fig. 2)
+(See Fig. 2);

-The specified nūl (Nominal thread) is used to take the measurement.
+The specified nūl (Nominal thread) is used to take the measurement;

-The total mediolateral width of 4 fingers is measured from the Ideal point of Nanku Virar Kadai measurement by using the nūl (See Fig. 4 & 5)
+The total mediolateral width of 4 fingers is measured from the Ideal point of Nanku Virar Kadai measurement by using the nūl (See Fig. 4 and Fig. 5);

 The length obtained, i.e., ABC is converted into total number of FBU and recorded.
-(See Fig. 8)
+(See Fig. 8);

 Repeat the process twice again for maximum accuracy of the reading.
-(See Fig. 9)
+(See Fig. 9); and